-We have audited the financial statements of the Performing Arts Center Authority (the "Authority") and the discretely presented component unit of the Authority, as of and for the fiscal year ended September 30, 2017, and have issued our report thereon dated January 26, 2018.
+We have audited the financial statements of the Performing Arts Center Authority (the "Authority") as of and for the fiscal year ended September 30, 2019, and have issued our report thereon dated January 29, 2020.
+We did not audit the financial statements of the Broward Performing Arts Foundation, Inc., a discretely presented component unit.